pubnub/c-core/unreal/README.md

     }
     ```

-Now, generate the project files using your IDE and you're ready to go!
+Generate the project files using your IDE of choice and you are ready to go!

 ## Usage